mydsvp/machine_learning/README.md

 * Cardiovascular heart failures survival analysis

-Cardiovascular heart failures analysis, the purpose and effort is to investigate how to use EDA analytics and a basic Random Forest Classifier ensemble model for determining model performance accuracy and precision that might be later developed into are more robust AI ML model apply to the Cardiovascular diseases dataset analysis
+Clinical data on Cardiovascular heart failures analysis for serum creatinine and ejection fraction levels for measuring cardiomyopathy.
+The purpose and effort is to identify correct analysis of serum creatinine and ejection fraction levels for measuring cardiomyopathy, and investigate how to use EDA analytics and a basic Random Forest Classifier ensemble model for determining model performance accuracy and precision that might be later developed into are more robust AI ML model apply to the Cardiovascular diseases dataset analysis

 * Regression classification for Unbalanced Data Sets